Liturgy for Longing:

 I’m curious, but scared!
 What will this show be like?

 As I developed Liturgy for Longing, it became clear that the audience would be a key part of the experience.
-This excited me but also made me nervous.
-How can I involve the audience while maintaining their agency and right to participate as they wish without limiting the opportunities I offer?
+I right away focused on how to involve the audience while maintaining their agency and right to participate as they wish, while offering moments of challenge and surprise.

 It is very important to me that audience members are always in charge of their own bodies, minds, emotions, and souls.
 Interactive elements are always optional.
 Many of the invitations are centered on individual explorations done concurrently.